ritukanta/git-and-github-coursera/README.md

      return "{} {}".format(result[2], result[1])
 ```

 - In this unified format, we can better understand the contexts of the diff result.
-Here <code>-</code> sign is used for lines that were removed while <code>+</code> sign is used for lines that are added.
+Here <code>-</code> sign is used for lines that are removed while <code>+</code> sign is used for lines that are added.
 ```Bash
 # use diff -u in general
 diff -u old_file new_file